 Bio

-Abe Louise Young is a writer and social practice artist focused on liberatory encounters, civil rights and documenting human voices.
+Abe Louise Young is a writer and social practice artist focused on liberatory encounters, universal rights and documenting human voices.

-She also coaches women writers and provides editorial services in memoir, nonfiction, poetry and the academic humanities.
+She also coaches writers and provides editorial services in memoir, nonfiction, poetry and the academic humanities.

 Her books include a queer poetry chapbook Heaven to Me (2018); a vegan cookbook, Magical Foods & the Mason Jar Life (2023); and numerous anthologies, including Queer Youth Advice for Educators (2011) and Hip Deep: Opinion, Essays and Vision from American Teenagers (2005).